M66B/FairEmail/docs/FAQ-sv-rSE.md

 * No action (useful for *not*)
 * Mark as read
 * Mark as unread
-* Dölj
+* Hide
-* Dämpa avisering
+* Suppress notification
-* Slumra
+* Snooze
-* Lägg till stjärna
+* Add star
 * Set importance (local priority)
-* Lägg till nyckelord
+* Add keyword
-* Flytta
+* Move
 * Copy (Gmail: label)
 * Answer (with template)
 * Text-to-speech (sender and subject)
 * Automation (Tasker, etc)

-Reglerna tillämpas direkt efter att meddelandehuvudet har hämtats, men innan meddelandetexten har hämtats, så det är inte möjligt att tillämpa villkoren på meddelandetexten.
+Rules are applied directly after the message header has been fetched, but before the message text has been downloaded, so it is not possible to apply conditions to the message text.
 Note that large message texts are downloaded on demand on a metered connection to save on data usage.

 If you want to forward a message, consider to use the move action instead.
 This will be more reliable than forwarding as well because forwarded messages might be considered as spam.